semaphoreci/docs/docs/docs/using-semaphore/flaky-tests.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 The flaky test dashboard shows unreliable tests in your [project](./projects).
+This page explains how they work and how to interpret the flaky test dashboard.

 ## Overview {#overview}